 Does Whole Life Insurance Really Last for Life?

 The short answer is yes.
-Whole Life Insurance in Canada is intended to last throughout the insured’s lifetime.
+Whole Life Insurance is intended to last throughout the insured’s lifetime.
 Guaranteed lifetime protection is one of the things that people look for and appreciate with Whole Life Insurance as opposed to term coverage.
 For instance, take the story of John, a retired teacher in Ontario.
 When he was 30, he bought his Whole Life Insurance Policy to secure a financial future for his family, regardless of whatever might happen.
 Now, at 75, John enjoys his retirement, knowing for sure that his family will be financially secure after he is gone, all because he took the initiative so many years ago.

 Benefits of Lifelong Coverage

-Financial Security: A death benefit offers financial security and takes care of beneficiaries’ needs.
+- Financial Security: A death benefit offers financial security and takes care of beneficiaries’ needs.

-Cash Value Accumulation: Part of the paid premiums can be borrowed or withdrawn, giving you financial options in life.
+- Cash Value Accumulation: Part of the paid premiums can be borrowed or withdrawn, giving you financial options in life.

-Level Premiums: Premiums on Whole Life Insurance are level, meaning they do not increase as you age.
+- Level Premiums: Premiums on Whole Life Insurance are level, meaning they do not increase as you age.
 This helps one to budget appropriately and saves them the cost burden of increasing insurance premiums as the age advances.

 Canadian Whole Life Insurance Benefits